voxel51/fiftyone/docs/source/environments/index.rst

    session.show()

-To cut down on resource usage in the notebook, only one App cell can be activ at any given time.
+To cut down on resource usage in the notebook, only one App cell can be active at any given time.
 To activate a different cell, simply click `Activate` in the deactivated window, or run the cell again.

+If you would like to open the App in a dedicated browser tab, you can get the URL of the session view the :attr:`url <fiftyone.core.session.Session.url>` property.

 .. note::

    Currently, each session maintains a single state.
-Therefore displaying the App once the notebook is often sufficient.
+Therefore displaying the App once in the notebook is often sufficient.
 The window will continue to update as you work in the notebook.

 .. _cloud-storage: